browserengineering/book/book/accessibility.md

 And then that selector applies only to `<div>` elements that are currently focused.[^why-pseudoclass]

-[^why-pseudoclass]: It's called a pseudo-class because it's similar to how a developer would indicate a [class] attribute on an element for the purpose of targeting special elements with different styles.
-It's "pseudo" because there is no actual class attribute set on the element while it's focused.
+[^why-pseudoclass]: It's called a pseudo-class because the syntax is similar to [class] selectors, except there's no actual `class` attribute on the matched elements.

 [class]: https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors